It takes between three to five years for a city or community to be recognised by UNICEF UK as a Child Friendly City or Community.

 The Child Friendly Cities & Communities journey

-A council applies to take part in the Unicef UK Child Friendly Cities & Communities programme.
-If successful they launch their three-to-five-year journey with Unicef UK and become part of a family of cities and communities in 40 countries around the world committed to protecting and advancing children’s human rights.
+A council applies to take part in the UNICEF UK Child Friendly Cities & Communities programme.
+If successful they launch their three-to-five-year journey with UNICEF UK and become part of a family of cities and communities in over 40 countries around the world committed to protecting and advancing children’s human rights.

 The Child Friendly Cities & Communities team begins to deliver expert training to council staff, politicians and local partners on children’s rights and how to use a child rights-based approach, as well as how to meaningfully engage with children and young people.